King Crin: The Pig King (Florence)

-The Pig King (Pitrè)
+The Pig King (Pratovecchio)

 Italian folklorist Giuseppe Pitrè collected a tale from Pratovecchio, Tuscany, with the title Il re porco.
 In this tale, a king and queen have a son with the face of a pig.
 When he is 18 years old, he wants to get married, but no maiden wishes to be his bride.
 One day, he finds a suitable bride for him: the elder daughter of a calzolaio.
 The pig prince marries the elder daughter and, during the celebration, he sploshes in the mud and dirties his bride's dress.
 The girl complains and is killed for it on their wedding night.
 The same events happen to the middle daughter of the calzolaio.
 Finally, the man's youngest daughter agrees to marry the pig prince, and she treats the porcine bridegroom with kindness.
 In return, he spares her life.
 They live together, and the pig prince asks his wife not to tell anyone that he becomes a handsome youth at night.
 Despite promising so, the girl tells the king the truth about the prince.
 That same night, the prince chastises his wife, and says she will never find him unless she fills seven jars with tears and wears down seven pairs of iron shoes, seven dresses and seven hats, and departs.
 The girl cries for the loss of her husband, then begins her journey.
 She passes by the house of the Vento di sotto and his wife.
 The Vento di sotto cannot help her, so he gives her a hazelnut and directs her to his cousin, the wind Liofante (which Pitrè understood to mean Levante, that is, from the East).
 The girl next reaches the house of Liofante and his wife, who also cannot help him, so she is directed to his brother, the Ponente ('Sunset Wind') and is given an almond.
 Lastly, she arrives at the house of Ponente and his wife, who tell her the prince has married another wife, a queen, and gives her a nut.
 The Ponente also takes her to the city where the queen lives.
 The girl cracks open the nuts and finds a golden trousseau (corredo da bambini) in the first, then a corredo for older children, and finally a corredo for a pregnant woman.
 She uses the three objects to bribe for three nights in her husband's bed, failing on the first two and waking him up on the third.